Bar and bat mitzvah: Alternative ceremonies

 Instead of reading from the Torah, some Humanist Jews prefer a research paper on a topic in Jewish history to mark their coming of age.
 Secular Jewish Sunday schools and communities—including those affiliated with the Congress of Secular Jewish Organizations and The Workers Circle—encourage the youngsters to select any topic that interests them and relates to the Jewish part of their identities.

 The kibbutz movement in Israel also encouraged the celebration of the bar mitzvah.
 All those coming of age in the community for that year would take on a project and research in a topic of Jewish or Zionist interest.
 Today many kibbutz children are opting for a more traditional bar mitzvah celebration.

-Among some Jews, a man who has reached the age of 83 will celebrate a second bar mitzvah, under the logic that in the Hebrew Bible it says that a normal lifespan is 70 years, so that an 83-year-old can be considered 13 in a second lifetime.
-This ritual is becoming more common as people live longer, healthier lives.
+Among some Jews, a person who has reached the age of 83 will celebrate a second bat or bar mitzvah, under the logic that in the Hebrew Bible it says that a normal lifespan is 70 years, so that an 83-year-old can be considered 13 in a second lifetime.
+This ritual is becoming more common as people live longer, healthier lives, and is considered akin to a couple renewing their vows.

 A bark mitzvah is a pseudo-traditional observance and celebration of a dog's coming of age, as in the Jewish traditional bar and bat mitzvahs.
 The term has been in use since at least 1958, when Beverly Hills couple Janet and Sonny Salter held a bark mitzvah for their 13 year old dog, Windy.
-Bark mitzvahs are sometimes held as an adjunct to the festival of Purim.
+Rabbi Charles A. Kroloff expressed his distaste for Bark Mitzvahs in a letter to the editor of The New York Times, describing the ceremony as "nothing less than a desecration of a cherished Jewish tradition".

 Gifts

 Bar or bat mitzvah celebrations have become an occasion to give the celebrant a commemorative gift.
 Traditionally, common gifts include books with religious or educational value, religious items, writing implements, savings bonds (to be used for the child's college education), gift certificates, or money.
 Gifts of cash have become commonplace in recent times.
 As with charity and all other gifts, it has become common to give in multiples of 18, since the gematria, or numerical equivalent of the Hebrew word for "life", ("chai"), is the number 18.
 Monetary gifts in multiples of 18 are considered to be particularly auspicious and have become common for the bar and bat mitzvah.
 Many b'nai mitzvah also receive their first tallit from their parents to be used for the occasion and tefillin where this is appropriate.
 Jewelry is a common gift for girls at a bat mitzvah celebration.
+Among jewelry gifts, a Star of David (Magen David) necklace is a classic choice, combining a lasting keepsake with one of the most widely recognized symbols of Jewish identity and Judaism.
 Another gift for the bat mitzvah girl is Shabbat candlesticks because it is the duty and honor of the woman to light the candles.